-A career in wine is often seen as a glamorous and exciting profession, the antithesis of a normal office job or work that takes place in a high-pressure environment.
-While there are undoubtedly perks to working in wine, the amount of hard work and stress that takes place in this field is often underestimated.
+A career in wine is often seen as a glamorous and exciting profession, the antithesis of a regular office job or work in a high-pressure environment.
+While there are undoubtedly perks to working in wine, the amount of hard work and stress in this field is often underestimated.
 In truth, somms are a group of folks who know how to make a tough job look easy.
 If you are a hard worker with a passion for wine and interacting with people, you may have found your calling.

 What does a Sommelier do?

-When you search the definition of sommelier, the common answer is a “wine waiter or butler”.
-That is only partly true.
-There are two kinds of sommeliers, actually.
+When you search the definition of a sommelier, the typical answer is a “wine waiter or butler.”
+Unfortunately, that is only partly true.
+There are two kinds of sommeliers.

 The second type of sommelier works anywhere but a restaurant.
 These are people in the wine trade with a sommelier certification but are employed in other –often higher-paying– sectors of the wine world.
-This is very common for the best of the best: most Master Sommeliers do not work in restaurants.
+But, again, this is very common for the best of the best: most Master Sommeliers do not work in restaurants.

-Before signing up for any formal education, it is important to consider the following:
+Before signing up for any formal education, it is crucial to consider the following:

 - Do you have an interest in wine and food?

 People in this field are passionate and highly competitive.
-If you are only lukewarm about working in the industry, obtaining a wine education will be unavailing.
+Therefore, obtaining a wine education will be unappealing if you are only lukewarm about working in the industry.

 - Do you work well with people?

 It might seem like a trivial question, but many people do not enjoy constantly interacting with people.
-In a restaurant setting, there are always groups of people vying for your attention.
+There are always groups of people vying for your attention in a restaurant setting.
 If this is something that does not come naturally, you might experience burnout.

 - What knowledge do you have?

 Becoming a Sommelier is much easier when you have some basic knowledge about wine and food.
-It goes without saying that you need a good palate, and a desire to experience different types of cuisine.
+In addition, it would be best if you had a good palate and a desire to experience different types of cuisine.